 Toggle: English / Spanish

-Cervicitis is swelling (inflammation) of the end of the uterus (cervix).
+Cervicitis is swelling or inflamed tissue of the end of the uterus (cervix).

 Cervical inflammation; Inflammation - cervix

 Cervicitis is most often caused by an infection that is caught during sexual activity.
 Sexually transmitted infections (STIs) that can cause cervicitis include:

 - A device inserted into the pelvic area such as a cervical cap, diaphragm, or pessary